Karilopatna: Culture

 Karilopatna located near to Kendrapara is a beautiful place to visit.
 Potali Matha, located at Balia which is around 5 km towards north of Kendrapara town, organizes a 5-day 'Biswa Santhi yajna' each year in March.
 People from across India gather there.
-On the final day of the Yajna, organized by the local trust headed by Kartik chandra Mishra and there is always a big crowd, more than 20,000 to get the prasad (Yajna Ahuti).
+On the final day of the Yajna, organized by the local trust, there is always a big crowd, more than 20,000 to get the prasad (Yajna Ahuti).

 Lohit baba Mandir, located at Chhata Chhaka (NH-5A), Derabish is around 6 km away from Kendrapara town and 20 km away from chandikhol.
 Dadhibamana Temple is situated in Derabish.

 One of the famous "Boita Bandana Utashv" held on November (Kartika masa) in the village kalapada, which is 7 km from Kendrapara town situated in the bank of Luna river (A part of Mahanadi).
 Near about 20-30 thousand people gather in this festival that will celebrate for 7 days.
-And the ultimate part is, it is inaugurated by Power Minister Mr. Atanu Saibyasachi.
 That festival is mainly celebrated for the remembrance of Sadhabs who were gone to Java and Sumitra etc. for business.

 Most of the people here are farmers and some do business and some do fishing in the river and the bay of Bengal.
 Growing prawn near sea shore is also a profitable business.
 Many small-scale industries are coming up so people are now getting more opportunity there.